Damselflies of the Southwest (Zygoptera)

 habitat: open streams, rivers

-SW flight period: early May - November
+SW flight period: March 4 - January 17

 SW distribution: AZ, NM